miguelbalboa/rfid/README.rst

   #.
 Check your physical connection, see `Pin Layout`_ .
   #.
 Check your pin settings/variables in the code, see `Pin Layout`_ .
   #.
 Check your pin header soldering.
 Maybe you have cold solder joints.
   #.
+Check your power supply.
+Maybe add a capacitor between 3.3V and GND to stabilize the power #560, sometimes an additional delay after `PCD_Init()` can help.
+  #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
 SPI only works with 3.3V, most breakouts seem 5V tolerant, but try a level shifter.
   #.
 SPI does not like long connections.
 Try shorter connections.